Degree of Satisfiability in Heyting Algebras: The infinite case

 First we show that $f$ is well-defined.
 Take an arbitrary $x\in C^s$ and assume for a contradiction that $f(x) \not\in D$.
 Then $f(x) \in C$, so that $(s \wedge x) \vee \neg (s \wedge x) = \top$.
 Noticing that $\neg(s \wedge x) = \neg(x \wedge s) = x \rightarrow \neg s = x \rightarrow \bot = \neg x$, we calculate as follows:

 But then $x \wedge s = (x \wedge s) \vee (x \wedge \neg x) = x \wedge (s \vee \neg x) = x$, so $x \leq s$, contradicting $x \in C^s$.
-This shows the well-definedness of the function $f: C^\mathbf{S} \rightarrow D$.
+This shows the well-definedness of the function $f: C^s \rightarrow D$.
 Now we need to show that $f$ is injective.
 So assume that $s \wedge x = s \wedge y$ for some $x,y \in C^s$.
 Then we have $\neg x = \neg (s \wedge x) = \neg (s \wedge y) = \neg y$ by repeating an argument above, and since $x, y \in C$ we can negate both sides to get $x = y$. \end{proof} \end{theorem}

-\begin{corollary} An infinite, separable topological space is either discrete or has more non-clopen sets than clopen sets. \begin{proof} The lattice of open sets of a topological space forms a (complete) Heyting algebra if we define $x \rightarrow y$ as the interior of $\overline{x} \cup y$, so Theorem \ref{thm:lem-infinite-infinite} applies. \end{proof} \end{corollary}
+\begin{corollary} An infinite $T_0$ topological space is either discrete or has more non-closed open sets than clopen sets. \begin{proof} The lattice of open sets of a topological space forms a (complete) Heyting algebra if we define $x \rightarrow y$ as the interior of $\overline{x} \cup y$, so Theorem~\ref{thm:lem-infinite-infinite} applies. \end{proof} \end{corollary}

 \begin{body} We remark that for each equation $\varphi(x)$ in one free variable which does not have a finite satisfiability gap, one can use standard model-theoretic techniques to construct an infinite Heyting algebra $H_\varphi$ such that $H_\varphi \not\models \varphi$, but where only finitely many elements of $H$ fail to satisfy $\varphi$.
 Whether this is a coincidence, or a deep feature of degree of satisfiability in Heyting algebras, remains to be seen. \end{body}